ardaglobal/arda-poc/cmd/tx-sidecar/README.md

 {
     "status": "success",
-    "message": "User alice created/linked and logged in", "user": "alice"
+    "message": "User alice created/linked and logged in", "user": "alice",
+    "role": "investor"
 }
 ```

-*Note: When a new user is created, their details (including the mnemonic) are saved to the server's `users.json` file.
+*Note: When a new user is created, their details (including the mnemonic and role) are saved to the server's `users.json` file.
 The mnemonic is not returned in the API response for security reasons.*

 ### `POST /logout`